mixxorz/behave-django/README.md

 [Read the wiki!](https://github.com/mixxorz/behave-django/wiki)

 ## TODO
-* You should be able to set where you features directory will be.
 * You should be able to pass regular behave command line args.
 * You should see behave's unimplemented step hints.
 * Support for Django 1.4.20 on Python 2.6 and 2.7